irods/irods_development_environment/README.md

 Available options:

-    --core-only             Only builds the core
+    --core-only             Only builds the iRODS packages
+    --icommands-only        Only builds the iCommands packages
+    --irods-repo-url        Git URL to remote iRODS repository to clone and build --irods-repo-branch     iRODS repository branch to checkout
+    --icommands-repo-branch iCommands repository branch to checkout
-    -C, --ccache            Enables ccache for rapid subsequent builds -d, --debug             Build with symbols for debugging -j, --jobs              Number of jobs for make tool
+    --icommands-repo-url    Git URL to remote iCommands repository to clone and build -C, --ccache            Enables ccache for rapid subsequent builds -d, --debug             Build with symbols for debugging -j, --jobs              Number of jobs for make tool